caspar/project2-f22-template/PageRank/README.md

 Hint: You may use the WITH RECURSIVE syntax to write a single recursive query.

-You must run the algorithm for 20 iterations and your output table should contain the following columns:
+You must run the algorithm for 1 iteration and your output table should contain the following columns:

 * username (the twitter_username of the user)
 * page_rank_score